Introduction to Prudence Concept in Accounting

 “Expecting the worst to happen” is different than “preparing for the worst if it happens”.

 Being prudent means preparing for the worst if it happens.
-The concept makes sure that you honour liabilities first irrespective of expectations for the revenue side.
-Thus, it ensures you to have appropriate provision at the end of each year.
+The concept makes sure that you honor liabilities first irrespective of expectations for the revenue side.
+Thus, it ensures you have appropriate provisions at the end of each year.
 Prudence has the capacity to change the whole picture of the financials & thus, it has wide importance in the preparation of final accounts.

 Recommended Articles